algosup/2024-2025-project-1-fpga-team-6/Documents/QA/TestPlan.md

 System VERILOG is a programing language used for VERILOG simulation.
 It permits us to test functions by setting inputs and looking at outputs.

 #### EDA-Playground
-[EDA Playground](https://www.edaplayground.com/) is a web site with an integrated testing environment using VERILOG and System VERILOG.
+[EDA Playground](https://www.edaplayground.com/) is a website with an integrated testing environment using VERILOG and System VERILOG.

 ### e-Test-Cases
 To document and track easily test cases, their results, and overall testing progress, the tests would be divided into these three sections: